commandbox-modules/commandbox-dotenv/README.md

 # Load all properties files in the web root as well as foo.properties in the config folder.
 server set dotenvFile=*.properties,config/foo.properties
 ```

+When using CommandBox in multi-site mode (6.0.0+) any time a .site.json file is read for a specific
+site, any existing `.env` will be read from the web root of that site and used for expanding any system setting
+placeholders in that site JSON file.
+CommandBox will use a nested environment for loading this .env file so any env var
+names declared here will not conflict with env vars in the global sheel or loaded at the top server level or or any other sites.
+None of the site-specific env vars will be passed to the running server process.
+They are only used inside the .site.json.

 #### Global Env File